Two Asians seize 400 thousand dirhams from a bank by fraud

-The Dubai Criminal Court has begun the trial of Asians who were able to seize more than 400,000 dirhams from a bank, using forged official documents that included two work permits attributed to the General Administration of Residency and Foreigners Affairs, in addition to unofficial documents consisting of personal loan applications, bank cards, and my certificates.
-Salary attributable to issuance to a company for which they do not work.
+The Dubai Criminal Court has begun the trial of Asians who were able to seize more than 400,000 dirhams from a bank, using forged official documents that included two work permits attributed to the General Administration of Residency and Foreigners Affairs, in addition to unofficial documents consisting of personal loan applications, bank cards and my certificates.
+Salary attributable to their issuance to a company they do not work for.

 The investigations of the Public Prosecution in Dubai revealed that the first accused was able to obtain a credit card with a credit limit of 93 thousand dirhams, while the second accused seized 313 thousand and 700 dirhams, which was a personal loan and a credit card he extracted from the victim company with forged documents.